 IAU works to enhance the higher education community's role and actions in advancing societies worldwide.
-As a global membership organization, IAU represents and serves the full spectrum of higher education institutions and their associations.
-The IAU Strategy 2030, adopted during the 16th IAU General Conference, in 2022, affirms IAU's focus on four key higher education priority themes, while improving support and services to members as well as enhancing their visibility and engagement.
+As a global membership organisation, IAU represents and serves the full spectrum of higher education institutions and their associations.
+The IAU Strategy 2030, adopted during the 16th IAU General Conference in 2022, affirms IAU's focus on four key higher education priority areas, while improving support and services to Members by enhancing their visibility and engagement.